mhlcmpn/worldcup-football-scoreboard/README.md

 * finish match feature
   * match is removed from the scoreboard
   * score cannot be updated once the match was finished
-* live matches scores
+* summary of in-progress (live) matches
-  * statistics include only in progress matches
+  * summary includes only in-progress matches
   * matches are ordered according to requirements
 * concurrency
   * in the same time multiple games can be started and finished

 I chose ConcurrentHashMap instead of CopyOnWriteArrayList because of the frequent writes that might be needed for updating the scores.

+Initially I have added logback as dependency to have proper logs, but I realized that by doing it i do not offer the library user the possibility to use a logger provider of his choice.